Suyash211/Triweb-Learning/Projects/QuizApp/README.md

 Welcome to the QuizApp Backend!
 This backend server is designed to support the QuizApp frontend, providing the necessary APIs and services to manage and deliver quizzes to users.

-## Tech
+## Technologies Used

-The QuizApp Backend uses the following teachnologies :
+The QuizApp Backend uses the following technologies :

 - [TypeScript](https://www.typescriptlang.org/docs/)
 - [Express](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction)